philbertshea/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+   **Note**: For Windows users, copying text from a `code block` will result in the appending of an unknown symbol into your text.
+Do make sure that it is removed!
    Some example commands you can try:

    * `list` : Lists all contacts.